Freelance Tax at a Glance

 Provisional tax due dates: First payment by August 31st (covering the first six months of the tax year), second payment by February 28th (covering the full year).
 Your annual return is then filed between July and November.

-Tax-free threshold: ZAR 95,750 per year (for individuals under 65).
-South Africa also applies a primary rebate of ZAR 17,235, which effectively means you pay zero tax on the first ZAR 95,750.
+Tax-free threshold: ZAR 99,000 per year for individuals under 65 in the 2026/27 tax year.
+South Africa also applies a primary rebate of ZAR 17,820, which effectively means you pay zero tax on income up to that threshold.

-The rates are progressive, running from 18% on the first ZAR 237,100 up to 45% on income above ZAR 1,817,000.
-Those are steep rates, but the deduction system is generous if you keep proper records.
+The rates are progressive, starting at 18% and rising to 45% for the top bracket.
+Those are steep rates, but the deduction system is useful if you keep proper records.

 Side-by-Side Comparison Table